DaRL-LibSignal/PromptGAT/README.md

  Please fill your Open-AI api-key in the file `sim2real_trainer.py` to make sure the conversation to language agent is successfully connected!

+ Please make sure install the `requirements.txt` file before execution.

+ To execute the code, please execute the `sim2real.py` directly in the root folder.